Frequently, I come across patients with low self-esteem, a feeling of boredom, and ineffective social skills.

 Many of them are lacking motivation and out of touch with reality.

-Some do not believe that they can learn new skills.
+Some do not believe that they can learn a new skill.

 Patients have the choice of learning the skill or just observe.
 When their interests increase, they become more involve and more relax.

 For this purpose, I usually choose a quiet corner in the ward.
 The interaction is reality based.
 The focus is on the steps of folds.
-This interaction creates an atmosphere for promoting social skills and personal hygiene.
+Step by step this interaction creates an atmosphere for promoting social skills and personal hygiene.

 When conducting an origami group, participants are encouraged to help each other.

-During this group, patients' mental states can be assessed by observing their response to instructions, their interaction with each other, their level of concentration and their general behaviours.
+During this group, patients' mental states can be assessed by observing their response to instructions, their interaction with each other, their level of concentration and their general behaviour.

 Usually, at the completion of the last fold, there is a sense of joy and excitement in the group.
 It is very satisfying to share our joy.
 When I see someone smile, I know my efforts are worthwhile.
 Before I know it, a trusting relationship is developed among my patients and me.

 I usually conduct an origami group around a table.

 There are occasions when they feel bored during the weekends or public holidays and origami can be an option.